Upload Files to Google Cloud Instance Fast

 At this point, I informed the customer that there are data transfer limitations inherent with using a Windows VM, however these could be partially mitigated by:

-• Leaving optional arguments to their defaults for gsutil cp large file uploads, in spite of the GCP documentation suggesting otherwise
+large file uploads, in spite of the GCP documentation suggesting otherwise - By using

 However, I likewise informed the client that uploads and downloads would exist dramatically improved merely by fugitive Windows-based hangups entirely; move the data over to a Linux machine via disk snapshots, then perform data sync operations with GCS from a Linux-attached disk.
 That ultimately proved to exist the quickest way to gain the expected throughput between a GCE VM and GCS, and led to a satisfied client that was withal left frustrated with nonsensical performance problems on their Windows Server.